-B: I think we now have a much better understanding of the short run and the long run effect of the financial shocks.
-For example, what some people called financial cycle, though I am not sure if there is, in fact, a financial cycle, or I should just call it financial shocks, clearly has a major macroeconomic effect.
-This is one example of what we understand much better than, say, in 2007.
+B: I think we now have a much better understanding of the short-run and the long-run effect of the financial shocks.
+For example, what some people called financial cycle or I should just call it financial shocks, as I am not sure if in fact there is a financial cycle, clearly has some major macroeconomic effect.
+This is one example of what we understand much better than in 2007.

-Q: Do you think that progress like this is “Game changing” to macroeconomics?
+Q: Do you think that progress like these are “game changers” to the development of macroeconomics?

-Another thing is that as the crisis has been so complex in so many ways, I think economists now are much more willing to explore new mechanisms, new distortions, new facts.
+Another thing is that as the crisis has been so complex in so many ways, I think economists are much more willing to explore new mechanisms, new distortions, and new facts now.
 Much more so than they were in 2007.

-So, the fact that we did not do very well, that we did poorly in predicting the crisis and explaining what was going on, all these have led to, I think, more open-minded research in macroeconomics.
+I think the facts that we did poorly in predicting the crisis and explaining what was going on have led to more open-minded research in macroeconomics.

-Q: In your paper “Do DSGE Models Have a Future?”, you have mentioned one of the problems of DSGE models is that it is difficult to be used for communicating with laymen.
-Why can’t we have some simple and stylized DSGE model, and use it to discuss with non-economist?
+Q: In your paper “Do DSGE Models Have a Future?”, you have mentioned one of the problems of DSGE models is that it is difficult to be used for communication with the public.
+Why can’t we have some simple and stylized DSGE model and use it for the discussions with non-economist?

-B: As I have said in the note, you cannot have one model for everything.
-So if you want to have a model, say, for the Fed or the IMF, then it has to fit the data and explain the data well.
+B: As I have said in the note, you can’t have one model for everything.
+If you want to have a model for the Fed or the IMF to make policy advice, then it has to fit the data and explain the data well.
 Otherwise, you can’t pretend to be able to explain the world.
-If you want to conduct a counterfactual simulation, to see what happens if the Fed increases the interest rate by a 100 bp, something that the Fed normally needs to do, then the model has to have enough structure to be useful for that.
+If you want to conduct a counterfactual simulation to see what happens if the Fed increases the interest rate by a 100 bp, then the model has to have enough structure to be useful for that.

-This is the first type of macro model.
-I think this kind of model has to be close to reality, has as much as possible clear analytical structures so that you can work on the counterfactuals.
+This is the first type of macroeconomics models.
+I think this kind of model has to be close to reality and has a clear analytical structure so that you can work on the counterfactuals.

-There is a fourth type, which is pure statistical models, like VARs (Vector Autoregression Model).
-These are useful to describe the data.
-They are useful for assessing the correlations, so we can try to see whether more structural models fit or not.
-That is a very different exercise, they don’t need to be microfounded.
-They are there just to characterize the data in a way which we can potentially understand.
+The fourth type is the pure statistical models like VARs (Vector Autoregression Model).
+They are useful to describe the data and for assessing the correlations.
+We can try to see whether more structural models fit the data or not.
+That is a very different exercise.
+They don’t need to be microfounded.
+They are used to characterize the data in a way which we can potentially understand.

-Q: Do you agree that policymakers should focus on using the first type, the structural model, for policy making, or the third type, the toy model, for better communication with laymen?
-Or They should use both of them?
+Q: Do you agree that policymakers should focus on using the structural model for policy making and the “toy” model for better communication with laymen?
+Or they should use both of them?

-But they should also give a simpler explanation based on, maybe, the ISLM.
-When the central bankers have to explain what they are doing, they should use some kind of toy model, even formally or in words.
-But still, the hard work has to be done using the first type of models, right?
+B: Yes, policymakers should use both the first and the third type.
+The staff of the central bank should be working with the complicated models that they understand.
+When they go and report to the board, for example to the FOMC, they should present the result of these models.
+Yet, they should also give a simpler explanation based on, maybe, the ISLM model.
+When the central bankers have to explain to the public what they are doing, they should use some kind of toy model formally or in words only.
+Still, the hard work has to be done using the first type of models, right?